spectrum-health-systems/Abatab/src/Abatab/docs/doc/docproj/guidelines/docproj_Source-Code.md

 ## In-line return statements

-Return statements in a block of code shouldn't have any blank lines.
+Return statements in a `if...else if...else` and `case` statment blocks of code shouldn't have any blank lines.

 ```csharp
 public static void DoThing(string thing)